 If the inner fruit is black or if it smells rotten, it’s not safe to use it.
 Also, if you notice juice leaking from the banana that means that it has gone bad.

 Rotten fruit might make you sick and you’re not meant to eat it.
-You’ll simply need to throw any rotten bananas away and get a new bunch of bananas when you can.
+You’ll simply need to throw any rotten bananas away and get a new bunch when you can.

 If the bananas are just very ripe, it’s fine to use them.
-Many people like to let bananas get close to becoming too ripe before using them in banana bread.
+Many people like to let them get close to becoming too ripe before using them in banana bread.

 You don’t necessarily have to do this, but you could wait until your bananas become a bit dark at least.
 This will ensure that you can enjoy the sweetest banana bread possible.